marcioc0sta/nomad/readme.md

 # Nomad Project
-Is a serie of personal projects using angular and the NASA's api.
+Is a series of personal projects using angular and the NASA's api.
 This specific project uses the APOD (Astronomy Picture of the Day).

 The project is quite simple, put a date and receive an image and the content.
 More improvements may be on the way.